LazyDM699/LazyDM699.github.io/_posts/2015-01-02-protection-from-energy.markdown

 title:  "Protection from Energy"
 date:   2015-01-02
 sources: [PHB.270, SRD.173]
-tags: [artificer, cleric, druid, paladin (ancients), paladin (vengeance), ranger, sorcerer, wizard, level3, abjuration]
+tags: [artificer, cleric, paladin (ancients), paladin (vengeance), level3, abjuration]
 ---

-**3rd-level abjuration**
+**2nd-level abjuration**

 **Casting Time**: 1 action

-**Range**: Touch
+**Range**: 5 ft

 **Components**: V, S

-**Duration**: Concentration, up to 1 minute
+**Duration**: 1 hour

-For the duration, the willing creature you touch has resistance to one damage type of your choice: acid, cold, fire, lightning, or thunder.
+For the duration, 3 willing creature within range gain resistance to one damage type of your choice: cold, fire, or lightning.

+**At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the number of creatures effected increases by 1.